adambrgmn/vingaship.se/site/content/fartyg.en.md

     value: 13 m
   - title: Depth
     value: 5.2 m
 ---

 # Fleet

-One ship that under our management is Vinga Safir.
-A well run product tanker from 2000 that operates in Europe.
-Vinga Safir sails under Faroe flag, is on 2 650 dwt, and has a total length of 80 meters and a crew of 8 persons.
+Earlier the product tanker Vinga Safir was part of the fleet.
+The vessel was sold in May 2020.
+Befre that the vessel operated in Europe under Faroe flag.
+Vinga Safir is on 2 650 dwt, and has a total length of 80 meters

 ![Vinga Safir](/assets/img/vinga-safir-1.jpg)